Forsbergs-Skola/SmolTheftAuto-UN/EUAN_CONTRIBUTIONS.md

 -Ibad -> Merged my player controller and cameras with his vehicle controller to make sure they integrated

--Abdessemad -> Rewrote the NPC damage system with him.
-Integrated his advanced NPCs probably, making sure to show all changes and talk it through
+-Abdessemad -> Rewrote the NPC damage system with him moving it to a trigger.
+Integrated his advanced NPCs probably, fixing errors and removing redundant code

 -Stephany -> Worked together replacing music, fixing the UI, choosing assets and making aesthetic decisions.